Royal Horse Guards: A Nile Expeditionary Force

 Wolseley detached the Camel Corps under Sir Herbert Stewart to march across the desert to Metemma, securing the wells at Jakdul on 12 January 1885.
 Having learnt how to handle camels in the saddle, they were expected to employ carbines and full kit as mounted infantry.
 They then had to secure more wells, and eventually encountering on foot, the enemy at Abu Klea, where 700 Mahdists charged them.
 The Gardner machine-gun jammed.
 They formed a defensive square, during which hand-to-hand fighting Burnaby fell, defended to the last by Corporal Mackintosh, who was killed.
-Lord Binning, the regiment's signalling officer, crept out twice to give Burnaby water.
+George Baillie-Hamilton, Lord Binning, the regiment's signalling officer, crept out twice to give Burnaby water.
 Wave after wave of Baggara tribesmen mounted on black chargers rushed their positions, falling on volleys of rifle fire.
 The tactics of the square at Abu Klea exhausted the Mahdi's best troops, who fell at that battle.
 Major Lord Arthur Somerset of The Blues squadron wrote commanding officer to inform him of the heroic actions.
 On the second occasion Burnaby had been speared.
 In total 9 Officers and 65 men were killed, 94 wounded in the Heavy Camel Regiment, but only one killed and four from disease among NCOs and ranks.

 As the British made their way to the Nile they were constantly harassed, exhausted and thirsty.
 As they boarded boats Sir Herbert was killed; and his Intelligence Officer to whom command was devolved dithered.
 Sir Charles Wilson reached Metemma on 19 January but was not able to repair down the Nile; Gordon was killed and Khartoum taken on 26 January 1885.
-A tribute to their heroic commanding officer was written by Private Cameron, The Blues:"The soldier's friend, the best of men; Beloved of all his corps; So mourn you Royal Horse Guards Blues; Brave Burnaby no more."
+A tribute to their heroic commanding officer was written by Private Cameron, The Blues: